testdouble/scripty/README.md

 By default, scripty will search for scripts in `scripts/` relative to your module root (and if you're running windows, it'll check `scripts-win/` first).
-If you'd like to customize the base directories scripty uses to search for your scripts, add a `"scritpy"` object property to your package.json like so:
+If you'd like to customize the base directories scripty uses to search for your scripts, add a `"scripty"` object property to your package.json like so:

 ``` json
 "scripty": {